StCharliks/SantanderTestTask/README.md

 ## Tuning tips
 - Keep `QueueLimit` small to avoid many waiting tasks.
 - Bulkhead should be sized according to instance capacity (HTTP connections, CPU).
-- Retry count should be small (2–3) with jitter and honor `Retry-After`.
+- Retry count should be small (2â€“3) with jitter.
 - Make these values configurable via the `HackerNews` section and tune in staging.

 ## Where to look in code
-- `ServiceCollectionExtensions.AddHackerNewsHttpClient` — client setup, rate limiter and Polly wiring
+- `ServiceCollectionExtensions.AddHackerNewsHttpClient` â€” client setup, rate limiter and Polly wiring
-- `Infrastructure/HackerNewRateLimitter.cs` — fail-fast lease acquisition
+- `Infrastructure/HackerNewRateLimitter.cs` â€” fail-fast lease acquisition
-- `Repository/StoriesRepository.cs` — per-item fetch and partial result handling
+- `Repository/StoriesRepository.cs` â€” per-item fetch and partial result handling
-- `Repository/CachedStoriesRepository.cs` — cache coalescing and stale-while-revalidate
+- `Repository/CachedStoriesRepository.cs` â€” cache coalescing and stale-while-revalidate
-- `Controllers/StoriesController.cs` — API surface
+- `Controllers/StoriesController.cs` â€” API surface

 ## Notes
 - These protections are per application instance.
 If you have multiple instances, tune limits accordingly to avoid exceeding the upstream quota.
 - Add metrics/logging (429 counts, retry attempts, bulkhead rejections, cache hits/misses) to observe and tune.

-If you want, I can add an example `k6` script or a WebApplicationFactory-based integration test next.